Mangrove Ecosystem

 Mangroves in the Classroom

-A new project, “Mangroves in the Classroom,” funded in part by the Schmidt Ocean Coalition, brings researchers and UVI graduate and undergraduate students into classrooms at Charlotte Amalie High School and Ivanna Eudora Kean High School and deepens relationships with local partners, including local businesses (Virgin Islands Ecotours, The Hideaway at Hull Bay), non-profits (My Brothers Workshop, Virgin Islands Conservation Society), government agencies (Virgin Islands Department of Education, DPNR, Division of Coastal Zone Management) and others, like the Virgin Islands Marine Advisory Service and VI EPSCoR.
+A new project, “Mangroves in the Classroom,” funded in part by the Schmidt Ocean Coalition, brings researchers and UVI graduate and undergraduate students into classrooms at Charlotte Amalie High School and Ivanna Eudora Kean High School and deepens relationships with local partners, including local businesses (Virgin Islands Ecotours, The Hideaway at Hull Bay), non-profits (My Brothers Workshop, Virgin Islands Conservation Society), government agencies (Virgin Islands Department of Education, DPNR, Division of Coastal Zone Management) and others, like the Virgin Islands Marine Advisory Service and VI-EPSCoR.
 The project developed a new USVI-specific mangrove curriculum that has students grow and experiment with mangroves in the classroom, visit local mangrove forests and the mangrove nursery at UVI, and outplant mangroves for restoration.

 MMES graduate student Laura Palomino Bloem says about the experience, “The Mangroves in the Classroom project has allowed me to combine my two passions - marine conservation and education.
 Through this project I’ve had the opportunity to create a mangrove curriculum alongside a local high school teacher and be in the classroom working with students.
 Working with the teacher and students has allowed me to develop new skills that will one day help me become an education and outreach coordinator.”